 People who don’t need immigration permission

-You don’t need immigration permission to live in Jersey if you are:
+You don't need an immigration permission to live or work in Jersey if you're:

 People who need immigration permission

-If you’re not a national of a member state of the European Union (EU) / European Economic Area (EEA) you may need immigration permission to live in Jersey.
+If you are not a British or Irish national you may need an immigration permission to live in Jersey.

-You must meet certain requirements if you’re a non EU / EEA national wishing to come to the island to:
+You must meet certain requirements if you're not a British or Irish national wishing to come to the island to:

-If you’re a non EU / EEA national and are travelling to Jersey from abroad, you may require a United Kingdom visa.
+If you're not a British or Irish national and are travelling to Jersey from abroad, you may require a United Kingdom visa.

 Check if you need a UK visa on the gov.uk website

-If you’re a non EU / EEA national and you have immigration permission to visit, work or reside in the UK, Guernsey or the Isle of Man, you won't need another UK visa or other immigration permission to visit Jersey.
+If you're not a British or Irish national and you have immigration permission to visit, work or reside in the UK, Guernsey or the Isle of Man, you won't need another UK visa or other immigration permission to visit Jersey.
 However, you may need a Jersey work permit, issued by the Jersey Customs and Immigration Service, if you intend to take employment.